SkipLabs/skip/bin/README.md

 ## Release NPM packages

-1. Check out `master` and make sure your working copy is clean
+1. Check out `main` and make sure your working copy is clean

 2. Bump version numbers and/or dependencies for whichever packages you want to update, in `sql/npm.json`, `packages/dev/package.json`, and/or